 There are tables to picnic at, portable toilets, garbage cans and a bike rack to lock up your trailer and bike if you’ve come via the dyke trails scenic route.
 The dyke boasts inspiring views and a front row seat to the goings on at YVR airport.
 If you have an aviation lover in your home, picnic on one of the benches while watching the planes come and go!

-Look for informative signs on site that explain the layout of the vast site and age recommendations for each play area!
+Look for informative signs on site that explain the layout of the vast site and age recommendations for your off leash kid!

 I totally recommend Terra Nova’s Adventure Play Park.
 There is lots of room to play here and we hope to see you there soon! #goplayoutside